 About a year after adopting the embryos, and after a total of 6 years of waiting, our daughter Rosemary Elizabeth was born.
 She will be 2 years old soon and she still takes my breath away.
 I am just so humbled and honored that that her genetic family chose us and that God allowed us to be her parents.
 We just could not love her more and we believe that her story is unique, special and to be celebrated.
 I could sob right where I sit just thinking about it all.

 Some of our children came to us in an unusual way.
 We are blessed beyond measure that we get to be these kids’ parents and that we are able to stay connected with their genetic families – the souls who gave them their genetic heritage, did everything in their power to give them a chance at life and who love them endlessly.
 I am so incredibly thankful that I can tell our children where their eye colors came from, laugh at the resemblance of certain facial expressions (so far there’s a lot of “nature and nurture” influence here!) and most of all, see them assured in a unique way that they are cherished by all of the people who took part in their origins.
 There are many types of adoption arrangements out there from completely anonymous to every shade of semi-open and open.
 People cite various pros and cons for each option and it is a very personal choice.
 Adoption is not for everyone.
 Open adoption is not for everyone.
 But I am so glad that it’s part of our story.
 I do not feel threatened by or in competition with the families we are connected with through adoption.
-I am the mom, my husband is the dad and everyone has that understanding.
+My husband and I are mom and dad.
+But I consider our kids’ genetic moms my sisters and their families our extended families.
 I just feel that we all have more love and support in our lives now, and my heart is radiant with joy and gratitude.